cpuimage/FreeU_TF/README.md

 </br>

-<strong>We propose FreeU, a method that substantially improves diffusion model sample quality at no costs: no training, no additional parameter introduced, and no increase in memory or sampling time.</strong>
+<strong>FreeU, a method that substantially improves diffusion model sample quality at no costs: no training, no additional parameter introduced, and no increase in memory or sampling time.</strong>

 <div style="width: 100%; text-align: center; margin:auto;">
     <img style="width:100%" src="./readme_teaser.jpg">